 With the beams shooting up and down rather than radiating outwards, the Strom does throw less 'useful' light than the Nordlux Vejers above, but it's a very chic, modern option that should also weather interestingly over time.

-Bring your trees to life and make it Christmas in July with this string of 300 softly glowing fairy lights.
+Bring your trees to life and make it Christmas in summer with this string of 300 softly glowing fairy lights.
 Because they're powered from a detachable, solar-powered capacitor (which can also be topped up via USB), the Lumify 300 Fairy Lights are extremely easy to place.

 Eight lighting modes cater for everything from sedate glow to a rave strobe, and there's a low-power winter mode, too.
 As long as the main solar panel is in direct sunlight, they should run till well past bedtime, but less during the winter.
 However, if it’s been really dull with no sunshine at all, the included rechargeable battery will ensure they run for up to 12 nights on a single charge.